tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

 For **OpenAI**, go to [API keys](https://platform.openai.com/api-keys) page and generate a new key.

 For **Notion,** go to [My integrations](https://www.notion.so/my-integrations) page.
-Here you need to create an integration associated with the workspace you plan using.
+Here, you need to create an integration associated with the workspace you plan to use.
 Get the integration token for your integration.
 You also need to explicitly connect all the pages you want to access with your integration:

 ![Connect a notion page](/assets/images/notion-openai/Notion-connect.png)

-If you want your assistant to have access to all pages, you need to connect your integration to all parent pages in your workspace.
+If you want your assistant to access all your pages, connect your integration to all parent pages in the workspace.
 It will extend the integration connection to child access.

-Now you can use API tokens for programmatic access.
+Now, you can use API tokens for programmatic access.

 # Function calling workflow

-First, implement functions you are going to call:
+First, implement the functions you are going to call:

 ```python
 def search_my_notion(query: str):